dotnet/Silk.NET/website/docs/opengl/c1/2-hello-quad.md

 Now let's fill the buffer!

-Add the following after you create the buffer:
+Add the following to your `OnLoad` method:

 ```cs
 fixed (float* buf = vertices)